 These nearly 500-year-old scenes are largely faded by the ravages of time, yet still maintain their power to horrify.

 The San Nicolás Tolentino temple of Actopan is one of the oldest churches on the American continent, constructed in 1548 in the decades that followed the Spanish conquest of Mexico.
 One of the highlights of visiting this timeworn former monastery is to see the extraordinary murals painted on its open chapel.

-The open chapel was built to “serve” the local indigenous communities.
-They would be crowded into the courtyard to listen to the sermons of the friars and, it was hoped, be indoctrinated into the Christian worldview and become submissive colonial subjects.
+Across all European colonies, white settlers forbade Indigenous people from practicing their own spiritual practices and forced them to convert to Christianity.
+The open chapel was built to “serve” the local Indigenous communities, who would be crowded into the courtyard to listen to sermons.
+It was hoped they would be indoctrinated into the Christian worldview and become submissive colonial subjects.

-At that time, the region was rife with indigenous rebellions and guerilla raids by Chichimeca tribes who resisted religious conversion and often targeted the monasteries with tremendous ferocity, burning them to the ground and murdering the priests.
-The Augustinian order in the early years of the colony of New Spain therefore had good reasons to be terrified by the prospect of a similar uprising occurring among the local Otomi tribes and set about indoctrinating the native communities with a particular fanaticism.
+At that time, the region was rife with rebellions and guerilla raids by Chichimeca tribes who resisted religious conversion and often targeted the monasteries, burning them down and killing the missionary priests.
+The Augustinian order in the early years of the colony of New Spain therefore had reasons to expect a similar uprising among the local Otomi tribes.
+In the hopes of staving off such a response, they set about their missionary work with a particular fanaticism.

-Because the indigenous peoples were illiterate and either spoke Spanish as a second language or, frequently, not at all, the murals were thought to be a particularly effective visual complement to the sermons.
+Because the Indigenous peoples could not read and either spoke Spanish as a second language or, frequently, not at all, the murals were thought to be a particularly effective visual complement to the sermons.
 Various biblical scenes are depicted on the walls of the open chapel, including Adam and Eve being deceived by the serpent; Noah’s flood; the peace and tranquility of Heaven; the fires of Purgatory; and the brutal torments of Hell.